 Improper Litter Disposal: Unclean and cluttered spaces in your neighbourhood can cause the water to collect becomes a breeding spot for mosquitoes.

 The first step in the mosquito management system includes preventing mosquitoes from entering one's house and from breeding.

 Clear stagnant water spaces: Mosquitoes require 7-10 days for breeding, and they can do so with the tiniest available puddle of water.
-There could be stagnant water in old tyres laying around, roof gutters or even flowerpots.
+There could be stagnant water in old tires laying around, roof gutters, or even flowerpots.
 Thus, it is vital to clear such potential breeding areas regularly so that there is no environment for them to breed.

 Usage of nets and traps: Utilization of nets and traps can be useful and proven to be highly effective in mosquito-infested areas.
 Singapore being a tropical region is a very conducive environment for the breeding of mosquitoes which is why residents should consider using mosquito nets and traps regularly.